khushboo121/sre-philosophy-tool/security-can /SECURITY-SCANS.md

 # Security Scanning Tools and Workflows

-This document provides a comprehensive overview of the security scanning tools and workflows used in the Tanzu Platform ecosystem.
+This document provides a comprehensive overview of the security scanning tools and workflows used in the <division> Platform ecosystem.
 It differentiates between various security tools, their purposes, and how they integrate into the CI/CD pipeline.

 ## Table of Contents